sylhare/sylhare.github.io/_posts/2020-02-07-Get-started-with-Kafka.md

 ### Stream API

 Kafka allows you to read all the records as stream and perform operation on them.
-That Stream API allows to make even more performing consumers.
+That Stream API allows making even more performing consumers.

 If you are familiar with java `stream()` or functional programming, then you know how powerful streams can be.